hzi-bifo/corona_protein_dynamics/README.md

    We recommend to use `micromamba`.
 And please make sure you don't have `defaults` in `~/.mambarc`, `~/.condarc` files.

+2. `x86_64-conda-linux-gnu/sysroot/lib64/libasan.so": No such file or directory` error during micromamba install

+   This error usually can be ignored.

-2. `mktemp: failed to create directory via template` when running the singularity container
+3. `mktemp: failed to create directory via template` when running the singularity container

    Check if the directory defined in the `TMPDIR` environmental variable has writable permission for you.
 This error occurs usually when you are using a old version of singularity or apptainer version 1.
 Please install newer version of singularity with `micromamba install singularity=3.8.6`.

-3. convert command not found
+4. convert command not found

    You can ignore it as this command just convert plots from PDF to PNG format.

-4. collect2: error: ld returned 1 exit status when compiling `phylogeo-tools`
+5. collect2: error: ld returned 1 exit status when compiling `phylogeo-tools`

    Your system's GLIBC is outdated.
 Please update it to a newer version.
 The update process will vary depending on your OS distribution.
    In most cases, you can use the pre-built binary in the libs folder without needing to build it manually.
 Only compile the code if the pre-built version does not work.
    If the pre-built binaries are not compatible with you OS and you could not compile them from source.
 You can use the Singularity image as describe [here](#ii-use-singularity-container).

-5. expansion requires a literal when running with singularity
+6. expansion requires a literal when running with singularity

    This message can be ignored.